Bruh-Studios-Modding/MOA-cw/readme.md

-# MOA public source code
+# MOA public source code / Cancelled mod
 #### This is a fork of Newer Wii!
 All credits for code go to Newer Team, aqua21, NSMLW Team/Nin0, & Nintendo for the original game.

 ## What is MOA?